Do you want to work in TV?

 rad Scotland is a training programme where candidates will be paid to work full time during a placement with a Scottish TV production company.
 TRC will also be on hand throughout the placement to provide support and specific training to help boost each trainee's career.

-The traineeship is aimed at those who are typically underrepresented in the TV industry: those either with a disability, from black, Asian or ethnic minority communities or from disadvantaged backgrounds.
 Candidates must be over 18, but there is no upper age limit, meaning that it is open to those considering a career change or returning to work.

 If you identify being from a disadvantaged background, please think about this to inform your answer: The BFI considers someone who has experienced reduced opportunities, due to their level of income, and/or education as disadvantaged.
 You should explain why you consider yourself to be from lower socio-economic background (i.e. single parent household, care, education, refugee/asylum status, poverty, receive benefits/tax credits, carer).